WordPress/gutenberg/packages/block-editor/README.md

 -   _props_ `Object`: Optional.
 Props to pass to the element.
 Must contain the ref if one is defined.
 -   _options_ `Object`: Optional.
 Inner blocks options.

+### useLayoutClasses

+Generates the utility classnames for the given blocks layout attributes.
+This method was primarily added to reintroduce classnames that were removed in the 5.9 release (<https://github.com/WordPress/gutenberg/issues/38719>), rather than providing an extensive list of all possible layout classes.
+The plan is to have the style engine generate a more extensive list of utility classnames which will then replace this method.

+_Parameters_

+-   _layout_ `Object`: Layout object.
+-   _layoutDefinitions_ `Object`: An object containing layout definitions, stored in theme.json.

+_Returns_

+-   `Array`: Array of CSS classname strings.

+### useLayoutStyles

+Undocumented declaration.

 ### useSetting

 Hook that retrieves the given setting for the block instance in use.